TM5508 - Diving and Marine Medicine

 - develop an approach to the management and further investigation of common diving illnesses;

 - describe the scope of diving, marine and hyperbaric medicine, including the areas

 of current research.

 |Census Date 29-Aug-2019

 ||Assoc.
 Professor Geoffrey Gordon, Professor Peter Leggat.

-- 60 hours lectures - Limited mode subjects are equivalent to 60 hours of lectures
+- 60 hours on-campus > Lectures - Limited mode subjects are equivalent to 60 hours of lectures

 ||end of semester exam (50%); mid-semester exam (15%); assignments (20%); evolving clinical problems (15%).